linduxed/progp-molbio/README.md

 ### Testing

-The provided file ```molbio.hs``` contains a range of different sequences which can be used for testing.
+The file ```molbio.hs``` contains a range of different sequences which can be used for testing.
+Unit tests have been written for course provided reference values.